danieldaleva/weather-app/README.md

 This is the link to access the local documentation [http://127.0.0.1:8080](http://127.0.0.1:8080)

-To generate the README.md with toc, please run
+To generate the README.md with toc, please run:

 ```sh
 yarn doctoc